Kingsman: The Secret Service: Plot

-Eggsy befriends fellow Kingsman trainee Roxy, and he endures Merlin's tests until they are the only candidates left.
-However, Eggsy refuses his final test — seemingly shooting a Pug puppy he was given to raise — and Roxy is named the new "Lancelot".
+Eggsy befriends fellow Kingsman trainee Roxy, while the elite other boys make fun of him.
+He endures Merlin's tests until they are the only candidates left.
+However, Eggsy fails his final test by refusing to shoot a puppy he was given to raise; Roxy is named the new "Lancelot" when she shoots her gun.
 Harry learns of Valentine's connection to a religious hate group and travels to their church in Kentucky, wearing glasses containing a video transceiver.
 As Eggsy watches Harry's footage, Valentine triggers the SIM cards inside the church with a signal that causes the parishioners and Harry to become murderously violent.
-Harry is the only survivor thanks to his fighting abilities, but is shot in the face by Valentine, apparently killing him.
+Harry is the only survivor but is shot in the face outside the church by Valentine.

-Eggsy returns to Kingsman headquarters and notices Chester King, codename "Arthur" and Kingsman's leader, has the same implantation scar on his neck as Professor Arnold.
+Eggsy returns to Kingsman headquarters and notices Chester King, codename "Arthur" and Kingsman's leader, has the same implantation scar on his neck as Arnold.
 King reveals Valentine's plan to transmit his violence-inducing signal worldwide, "culling" most of humanity to avert its extinction from global warming.
 Valentine has recruited various world leaders and wealthy elite to his cause, implanted with chips to protect them from the signal; those who refuse are held captive at his bunker, including Crown Princess Tilde of Sweden.
-King poisons Eggsy's drink, but Eggsy switches glasses while distracting him, letting King poison himself instead.
+King poisons Eggsy's drink, but Eggsy switches glasses while distracting him, letting King poison himself instead, and extracts the chip from King's neck.

-Eggsy, Merlin and Roxy locate Valentine's bunker, where many of his conspirators are gathered.
+Eggsy, Merlin, and Roxy locate Valentine's bunker, where many of his conspirators are gathered.
 Roxy pilots high-altitude balloons to break up Valentine's satellite network, but he secures a replacement.
-Merlin flies to the bunker, where Eggsy masquerades as King but is discovered by failed Kingsman recruit Charlie Hesketh.
+Merlin flies to the bunker, where Eggsy masquerades as King, but is discovered by failed Kingsman recruit Charlie Hesketh.

 Cornered by Valentine's men, Merlin activates the implanted chips' failsafe, killing the guards and conspirators as heads explode around the world.
 Valentine activates the signal, triggering worldwide pandemonium.
-Eggsy kills Gazelle and impales Valentine with one of Gazelle's sharpened prosthetic blades, stopping the signal, and shares the sexual encounter Princess Tilde offered him for saving the world.
+Eggsy kills Gazelle and impales Valentine with one of Gazelle's sharpened prosthetic blades, stopping the signal.

-In a mid-credits scene, Eggsy, now the new "Galahad", offers his mother and baby half-sister a new home and prepares to take on his stepfather and gang, just as Harry once did.
+In a mid-credits scene, Eggsy, now the new "Galahad", offers his mother and baby half-sister a new home and prepares to take on Dean and his gang, just as Harry once did.